The relativistic restricted three-body problem: geometry and motion around tidally perturbed black holes: Bound geodesics in phase space

-The left panel of Fig.~\ref{fig:PoincareMap} shows that, in the tidally deformed Kerr spacetime with $\epsilon=10^{-8}$, most of orbits still form closed curves around $(r,dr/d\lambda)=(r_{\rm sph},0)$ on the equatorial Poincar{\'e} surface of section up to $220$ orbital cycles, being consistent with the KAM theorem~\cite{Arnold:1989who}.
-It is worth emphasizing that resonant islands highlighted in green and magenta form as a result of the destruction of the resonant tori with $(q,p)=(2,3)$ and $(5,7)$, respectively.
-The orbits lying inside the resonant islands share nearly the same rational frequency ratio, as shown in Fig.~\ref{fig:FreqRatio}.
-Here, we estimate $\omega_r/\omega_\theta$ from the average intervals in $\lambda$ between successive points at which $dr/d\lambda$ and $\theta-\pi/2$ change sign from negative to positive.
-We also find that $\omega_r/\omega_\varphi$ and $\omega_\theta/\omega_\varphi$ exhibit plateaus at nearly rational numbers within the same range of $r_0$ as in Fig.~\ref{fig:FreqRatio}; the ratios imply $(\omega_r/\omega_\theta,\omega_r/\omega_\varphi)=(2/3,4/13)$ and $(\omega_r/\omega_\theta,\omega_r/\omega_\varphi)=(5/7,1/3)$, indicating resonances with $(q,p,m)=(2,3,0),(0,6,2), (5,1,-2), (5,7,0)\cdots$.\footnote{Within our present setup -- a non-precessing, quasi-circular binary system -- the tidal perturbation contains no $m=\pm 1$ contributions.} It is worth emphasizing that the width of the plateaus depends on the magnitude of $\epsilon$ but does not directly measure the resonance strength; instead, indicates the parameter interval over which the orbit stays near resonances.
+The left panel of Fig.~\ref{fig:PoincareMap} shows that, in the tidally deformed Kerr spacetime with $\epsilon=10^{-8}$, most of the orbits still form closed curves around $(r,dr/d\lambda)=(r_{\rm sph},0)$ on the equatorial Poincar{\'e} surface of section up to $680$ orbital cycles, being consistent with the KAM theorem~\cite{Arnold:1989who}.
+It is worth emphasizing that the resonant orbits with frequency ratios~$2/3$ and $5/7$ are highlighted in green and magenta, respectively.
+Their initial radii are chosen near those of the corresponding resonant orbits in the unperturbed Kerr case.
+In the inset, the green structure is more suggestive for a stable (periodic) resonant orbit in its core, whereas the magenta structure appears as a thinner and more obscured layer, potentially due to accumulation of numerical errors.
+Although the latter does not resolve into a clear island structure, its localization and correspondence with the $5/7$ frequency ratio indicate that it originates from resonance.
+Indeed, we find that orbits in the vicinity of these representative orbits share nearly the same rational frequency ratio, as shown in Fig.~\ref{fig:FreqRatio}.
+Here, we estimate $\omega_r/\omega_\theta$ from the average intervals in $\lambda$ between successive points at which $dr/d\lambda$ and $\theta-\pi/2$ change sign from negative to positive.\footnote{Our approach differs from methods based on the rotation angle, as employed in the literature, e.g., Refs.~\cite{Apostolatos:2009vu,Lukes-Gerakopoulos:2012qpc,Destounis:2023gpw}.
+Nevertheless, we obtain consistent results also with the rotation-angle approach.
+Moreover, in the unperturbed Kerr case, we have confirmed that the frequency ratio extracted from the fully numerical long-term geodesics integrations agree well with the semi-analytic prediction obtained following the procedure of Refs.~\cite{Schmidt:2002qk,Fujita:2009bp,Brink:2013nna,Brink:2015roa}.} We also find that $\omega_r/\omega_\varphi$ and $\omega_\theta/\omega_\varphi$ exhibit plateaus at nearly rational numbers within the same range of $r_0$ as in Fig.~\ref{fig:FreqRatio}; the ratios imply $(\omega_r/\omega_\theta,\omega_r/\omega_\varphi,\omega_\theta/\omega_\varphi)=(2/3,3/5,9/10), (5/7,2/3,14/15)$, indicating resonances with $(q,p,m)=(2,3,0),(5,7,0)\cdots$.\footnote{Within our present setup -- a non-precessing, quasi-circular binary system -- the tidal perturbation contains no $m=\pm 1$ contributions.} It is worth emphasizing that the width of the plateaus depends on the magnitude of $\epsilon$ but does not directly measure the resonance strength; instead, it indicates the parameter interval over which the orbit stays near resonances.